Technology to ensure the commercial feasibility of new food products

 A cell cultivation and fermentation pilot line to fast-track innovations from the lab to commercial-scale manufacturing.

 To help industry fast track process development for a wide potential range of new food applications, we have established the dedicated GEA New Food Application and Technology Center of Excellence.
-Sited at our state-of-the-art facility this GEA engineering and knowledge hub gives you the opportunity to come and work with our application and technology experts to prototype new processes for cellular agriculture on our flexible modular, pilot-scale processing line.
+Sited in Germany and the U.S., these engineering and knowledge hub give you the opportunity to come and work with our application and technology experts to prototype new processes for cellular agriculture on our flexible modular, pilot-scale processing line.

-The ATC gives you the opportunity to evaluate at a translatable pilot scale, processes for manufacturing new foods.
-The ATC offers you the flexibility to test production using cell culture and microbial fermentation, with 50–500 liter bioreactor/fermenter equipment, linked with upstream and downstream process stages.
+The ATC gives you the opportunity to evaluate at a translatable pilot scale, processes for manufacturing new foods and offers you the flexibility to test production using cell culture and microbial fermentation, with 50–500 liter bioreactor/fermenter equipment, linked with upstream and downstream process stages.

 Work with us at the ATC and there are no capital or other investment costs.
 We’ll help you to generate true proof of concept for your processes and support a business model for scale-up to commercial cell- and microbial-based manufacturing of food products or nutritional components.